openvinotoolkit/docker_ci/configure_gpu_ubuntu20.md

 ```bash
 $ docker run -it --rm --device /dev/dri --group-add=$(stat -c "%g" /dev/dri/render*) <image_name>
 ```
-Now you can use the container with GPU access under non-root user.
+Now you can use the container with GPU access under the non-root user.

 ## 2. Configure an Image to Use a GPU Device on an Ubuntu 20 Host and Save It